-How to write an apology email
+How to professionally write an apology email

 We have all been in the wrong here and there in life.
 But what happens when you’re in the wrong in a professional setting?
 You’re on the job and realize you’ve made an honest mistake and writing an apology email to address it can be nerve-racking.
-There are many ways you can successfully apologize in email and save face.
+There are many ways you can successfully apologize by email and save face.

 Woman sitting at desk resting forehead on laptop keyboard

 Make a mistake that’s causing problems for others?
-Use our pointers to write an apology email
+Use our pointers to write an apology email!

 When to write an apology email